todogroup/ospology/ospo-book/content/en/06-chapter.md

 ### The Commons Dilemma
 `🏛 Social-Gov-Oriented`

-The tragedy of the commons is notably present in the OSS world, where disproportionate consumption by certain users exacerbates sustainability issues.
-Discussions suggested the need to strengthen infrastructure support to mitigate these disparities and ensure a more balanced contribution and consumption (also called usage) model within the OSS community.
+The tragedy of the commons is notably present in the open source world, where disproportionate consumption by certain users exacerbates sustainability issues.
+Discussions suggested the need to strengthen infrastructure support to mitigate these disparities and ensure a more balanced contribution and consumption model within the open source  community.

 ### Community Norms and Funding Strategies
 `🏛 Social-Gov-Oriented`